 Purdue Counseling and Guidance Center

-	The Purdue Counseling and Guidance Center is closed until further
+The Purdue Counseling and Guidance Center will be closed over winter break.

-	notice.

 Please refer to the following documents.

 What is the Purdue Counseling and Guidance Center?

 The Counseling and Guidance Center is the counseling service and training facility for the College of Education on the Purdue University campus.
 Since 1953, the Counseling and Guidance Center has been assisting people with a variety of educational, career, and personal problems.
 Current staff members are qualified graduate counseling psychology students in-training who are supervised by faculty from the Counseling Psychology Program.
 The Counseling Psychology program is accredited by the Committee on Accreditation of the American Psychology Association (APA), 750 First Street, NE, Washington, DC 20002, (202) 336-5979.